rossghill/Etch/README.md

 # Life Drawing Tool
-This is a web app designed to simulate a life drawing class, using high-resolution photos from Unsplash
+This is a simple to use web app designed to simulate a life drawing class, using high-resolution photos from Unsplash

-This app is a simple to use tool to provide high quality model images for sketching.

 ## Why did I build this?